pytorch/torchtune/README.md

 ## Overview 📚

-torchtune is a PyTorch library for easily authoring, post-training and experimenting with LLMs.
+torchtune is a PyTorch library for easily authoring, post-training, and experimenting with LLMs.
 It provides:

 - Hackable training recipes for SFT, knowledge distillation, RL and RLHF, and quantization-aware training
 - Simple PyTorch implementations of popular LLMs like Llama, Gemma, Mistral, Phi, Qwen, and more